Walt Disney's Carousel of Progress: Act 2: 1920s

 The second act is set in the "Roarin' Twenties".
 John is once again sitting in his kitchen, this time on a smaller kitchen chair on Independence Day.
 Wires and new electric machines are all over the room.
 He says things have changed a lot in the last twenty years.
 He proceeds to tell guests the new accomplishments of the era, such as Charles Lindbergh about to fly over the Atlantic Ocean, sports stadiums being built all over the United States, regarding Babe Ruth as the country's best baseball player, advertisements for a film, where Al Jolson will talk and sing, electric starters replacing cranks in automobiles, and travel time from New York to California in three days.

-John then tells guests that Thomas Edison has brought electricity to his home, after which, the electrical appliances all turn on at the same time, blowing up a fuse, shutting the power in the house and the neighborhood.
+John then tells guests that Thomas Edison has brought electricity to his home, after which, the electrical appliances all turn on at the same time, blowing a fuse, shutting the power in the house and the neighborhood.
 John then tells his son, Jimmy, to go put in a new fuse and power is restored.
 John's wife, Sarah, who is sitting on the front porch, is sewing a George Washington costume for John to wear to the town's Independence Day celebration, as her Ladies Club is in charge of the festivities.
 John tells the guests that the whole family will be performing in their presentation, with John and Sarah going as George and Martha Washington.
 Sarah is happy electric lights can be installed on the porch.
 Sarah tells John that Jimmy has volunteered to pick the music for the celebration.
 Jimmy then appears with his grandfather in the left room, dressed in a colonial outfit and standing next to a radio, which is playing patriotic music.

 John tells guests that they can now get news and entertainment on their radio from all over the country.
 The radio programming announces crowds have begun gathering downtown for the 4th of July.
 After hearing this, John rushes his daughter, Patricia, to get ready.
 Patricia is sitting in a room on the right, wearing a Statue of Liberty costume, worrying her new boyfriend will be scared away if he sees her in her costume.
 John then mentions the house now has indoor plumbing which is great for cold days, especially for Uncle Orville, who is shown sitting in a bathtub on the left side of the stage.
 John informs guests that he has set up an air cooling system next to the bathtub, with a fan sitting in front of a block of ice, blowing on him.